-- 3. As a minimum a gerbil should be provided with living accommodation that - a. provides an enclosed space that is large enough to allow it to rest or sleep in a natural position and have a separate space for it to exercise, - b. is predator and vermin proof, dry, ventilated, but protected from draughts and which provides protection from direct sunlight and extremes of heat and cold, - c. has a solid base, - d. has a dust bath, - e. has burrowing material that is of a consistency and deep enough to allow gerbils to create dens and tunnels,
+- 3. As a minimum a hamster should be provided with living accommodation that - a. provides an enclosed space that is large enough to allow it to rest or sleep in a natural position and for it to hoard food and have a separate space for it to exercise, - b. is predator and vermin proof, dry, ventilated, but protected from draughts and which provides protection from direct sunlight and extremes of heat and cold, - c. has a solid base, - d. provides predictable daylight or a light period equivalent to daylight in every 24 hour period,

-- f. provides predictable daylight or a light period equivalent to daylight in every 24 hour period, - g. allows continuous access to water and appropriate access to food (to ensure it receives a sufficient quantity of food as required to meet the duty of care), and - h. is constructed from materials that are not hazardous to gerbils. - 4.
-Living accommodation should be provided with dust-free nesting and bedding material.
-Nesting and bedding material must not have been treated with substances which are hazardous to the health of gerbils. - 5.
-A gerbil should be kept indoors.
+- e. allows continuous access to water and appropriate access to food (to ensure it receives a sufficient quantity of food as required to meet the duty of care), and - f. is constructed from materials that are not hazardous to hamsters. - 4.
+Living accommodation should be provided with dust-free nesting and bedding material and bedding material should cover the floor of the accommodation.
+Nesting and bedding material must not have been treated with substances which are hazardous to a hamster's health. - 5.
+A hamster should be kept indoors.